Paula Deen pimento cheese is a quick and easy dip that’s perfect for impromptu parties and get-togethers!

 Not only is it ideal as a dip, but as a spread and topping, as well.
 Heck, I even sometimes eat it on its own with a spoon!

-- Mayonnaise – It’s what gives pimento cheese its creaminess and silky consistency.
-Duke’s mayonnaise is a popular brand among southerners, as it’s made with egg yolks and no added sugars.
-But I say go for whatever you have on hand.
-I always use Hellmann’s.
+- Mayonnaise – Duke’s mayonnaise is a popular brand among Southerners, as it’s made with egg yolks and no added sugars.
+But I say go for whatever you have on hand, like Hellmann’s.

-- Cream Cheese – I like to use full-fat cream cheese for maximum flavor.
-I never think about my diet whenever I make pimento cheese!
+- Cream Cheese – I like full-fat cream cheese for maximum flavor.
 If you want a healthier spread, though, it’s okay to use low-fat.

 - Grated Onion – Its sweet and pungent flavors provide a nice contrast to the rich spread.